alihashmiii/UNET-segmentation-PythonMXNET/README.md

-# the gaps can be closed with Morphological Image processing operations such as Closing.
-Perhaps the results can be improved with sufficient training and suitable choice of hyperparameters
+"the gaps can be closed with Morphological Image processing operations such as Closing.
+Perhaps the results can be improved with sufficient training and suitable choice of hyperparameters"